-- • Lift Dahlias tubers, Begonias tubers and Gladiolus corms to store dry over the winter months.
-Remove the dead foliage before storing them.
+- Lift dahlia tubers, begonia tubers and gladioli corms to store over the winter months.
+Remove any dead foliage before storing them.

-- • Prune climbing roses and rambling roses once they've finished flowering and tie in the stems before autumn winds cause damage.
+- Prune rambling and climbing roses once they've finished flowering, and tie in the stems before autumn winds cause damage.

-- • Clear up fallen rose leaves to prevent diseases such as black spot from over-wintering - don't compost the leaves.
+- Clear up fallen rose leaves to prevent diseases such as black spot from over-wintering.
+To avoid the spread of damaging fungi, don't compost the leaves.

-- • Clear overhanging plants away from pathways to maintain access routes throughout the garden.
+- Clear overhanging plants from pathways to maintain access around the garden.

-- • Cut back perennial plants that have died down or alternatively leave the dead foliage in place for over-wintering wildlife.
+- Cut back perennial plants that have died down.
+Alternatively leave the dead foliage in place to shelter friendly wildlife.

 In the vegetable garden

-- • Finish harvesting beans and peas.
-When beans and peas finish cropping simply cut the plant away at ground level, leaving the roots in the soil.
+- Finish harvesting peas and beans.
+When they've finished cropping simply cut the plant away at ground level, leaving the roots in the soil.
 These crops fix nitrogen which is slowly released into the soil as the roots break down.

-- • If you plan to grow beans next year, start preparing the site by digging trenches and filling with manure or kitchen waste.
+- If you plan to grow peas and beans next year, start preparing the site by digging trenches and filling with manure or kitchen waste.

-- • Harvest squashes and pumpkins before the first frosts.
-They will quickly turn mushy if left outside!
+- Harvest pumpkins and squashes before the first frosts.
+They quickly turn mushy if left outside!

-- • Any plants with green tomatoes or peppers remaining can be hung upside down indoors to ripen.
+- Hang any tomato plants and pepper plants with green fruits upside down indoors to ripen.

-- • Protect autumn cauliflower heads from frost by wrapping the outer leaves around them and securing with string.
+- Protect autumn cauliflower heads, like ‘White Step’ F1 hybrid, from frost by wrapping the outer leaves around them and securing them with string.
 Alternatively use a cloche or fleece.

-- • Reuse old grow bags by cutting away the top and sowing late salad crops.
-Cropping can be extended into winter if grown under glass or a cloche.
+- Reuse old grow bags by cutting away the top and sowing late salad crops.
+Cropping can be extended into winter if grown under glass, cloches or inside polytunnels.

 In the fruit garden

-- • Move citrus trees indoors to a bright, frost free position (4-12°C) away from cold draughts and radiators.
-Reduce watering in winter but do not let the plant dry out completely.
+- Move citrus trees indoors to a bright, frost free position (4-12°C) away from cold draughts and radiators.
+Reduce watering in winter but don't let the plant dry out completely.

-- • Divide congested clumps of rhubarb by digging up and splittng into several pieces with a spade.
+- Divide congested clumps of rhubarb by digging up and splitting into several pieces with a spade.
 Re-plant the healthiest looking pieces.

-- • Remove any diseased fruits from branches or the ground as they will carry any infections over next year.
+- Remove any diseased fruits from branches or the ground so they don't infect next year's crops.

-- • Wrap glue bands around the trunks of apple trees to trap winter moth females whose caterpillars shred spring flowers.
+- Wrap grease bands around the trunks of apple trees to trap winter moth females whose caterpillars shred spring flowers.

 In the greenhouse

-- • Move tender plants into the greenhouse to protect them from early frosts.
-Make sure that there is enough space between them to keep them well ventilated and reduce the risk of disease.
+- Move tender plants into the greenhouse to protect them from early frosts.
+Make sure that there's enough space between to keep them well ventilated and reduce the risk of disease.

-- • Check any plants which you are bringing inside for pests such as aphids.
+- Check any plants which you're bringing inside for pests like aphids.